ChainAgnostic/CAIPs/CAIPs/caip-draft_cacao.md

 At the moment, we limit the signature verification by two types:
 - `eip191` indicates that that signature is made by an Ethereum [externally owned account](https://www.ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#externally-owned-accounts-eoas) (EOA),
 - `eip1271` indicates that the signature is made by an Etereum [contract account](https://www.ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#contract-accounts) (like Gnosis Safe or Argent); the verification should be done according to [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).

+In the future, we anticipate creating a specialized registry for signature types.

 ```
 type Signature struct {